caljoseph/personal-site/README.md

 ## Overview

-This portfolio website is designed to be a professional showcase of your skills, experience, and work.
+This portfolio website is designed to be a professional showcase of skills, experience, and work.
 It features:

 - Responsive design for all devices
 - Dark and light mode with user preference persistence